 The Annual Conference for Excellence in Undergraduate Research, Entrepreneurship and Creative Achievement (EURECA)

-EURECA is AUC's annual gathering of undergraduate students who share with an academic, multidisciplinary audience their best scholarly and innovative research and creative work.
+EURECA is The American University in Cairo's (AUC) annual gathering of undergraduate students who share with an academic, multidisciplinary audience their best scholarly and innovative research and creative work.
 Students showcase and celebrate their original work, sharpening critical thinking, creative inquiry, and expression skills (written, oral, and visual) and engaging in interdisciplinary dialogue.

 Undergraduates from all disciplines, from the first year to capstone, are invited to participate.
 EURECA Conference is organized under the larger institutional celebration of research: The AUC Research and Creativity Convention (RCC).